- The Award Lifecycle

 - Local REACH Program Contacts

-- The application for the spring 2015 offering of REACH Foundations and REACH Intermediate has now launched!
-Please click the link to access the application directly.
+The application for the spring 2015 offering of REACH Foundations and REACH Intermediate has now launched!
+Please click the links to access the applications directly.
+Applications are due by Monday, January 12th by midnight; Manager approval and recommendations are due by Friday, January 16th at midnight.

 - The highly anticipated REACH Advanced Certificate Program has arrived!
 Geared toward enriching the knowledge of experienced research administrators at Harvard, REACH Advanced is an exciting new expansion that promotes critical thinking and leadership development.
 For more information on REACH Advanced, including how to apply to the program and register for the first session, please click here.